• Skip to primary navigation

 This dough will be thick but should still be pretty easy to stir.
 If you find it is getting too dry (due to the kind of protein powder or peanut butter), you can add 1-2 more tbsp. apple sauce.

-You may notice as you are rolling the peanut butter dough into balls that the dough seems oily.
+You may notice as you are rolling the dough into balls that the dough seems oily.
 This is because you used a drippy peanut butter (that is not stabilized by hydrogenated oils).
 It’s fine that they seem oily at this stage, the oil from the peanuts will re-absorb during baking.

 Protein peanut butter cookies on a baking sheet.

-Instead of pressing the cookies down with your fingers, you can add a Hershey’s kiss to the center to make these protein peanut butter kiss cookies.
-Other great mix-in’s include:
+Instead of pressing the cookies down with your fingers, you can add a Hershey’s kiss to the center to make these peanut butter chocolate protein cookies.

-Favorite toppings for peanut butter cookies:
+Favorite toppings

 • Melted chocolate to drizzle on top or coat the bottom of the cookies.

-What kind of peanut butter to use for baking:
+What kind of peanut butter to use for baking

 Note: If you do use a sweetened peanut butter (check the label), you may not need as much maple syrup to sweetened the cookies.

-What kind of protein powder to use?
+What kind of protein powder to use

-All protein powders are not created equally.
 This recipe is written to replace most of the flour with vegan protein powder.
 Vegan protein powder typically absorbs liquid just like traditional flour would in a recipe.
-It does not provide quite the same stability as flour, which is why I always add a few tablespoons of flour as well anytime I’m baking or making pancakes with vegan protein powder.
+It does not provide quite the same stability as flour, which is why I always add a few tablespoons of flour as well any time I’m baking or making pancakes with vegan protein powder.

 My go to protein these days is Nuzest.
 It’s got a clean ingredient list and is grown in an area where heavy metals are not in the soil (note: heavy metal contamination can be an issue with other brands of vegan protein powder).